-This event is made possible with the financial support of:
+This conference has been made possible with the financial support of:

-* European Youth Foundation of the Council of Europe
+* The European Youth Foundation of the Council of Europe

 The information contained herein does not necessarily reflect the position nor the opinion of our sponsors.
 Sponsors are not to be held responsible for any use that may be made of it.